 What is equity and how do I get it?

-Equity refers to the difference between the value of your home and the amount you owe on your mortgage or existing loan.
-The equity in your home usually increases the longer you’ve had your property, the more you’ve paid off of your mortgage, and when renovations have been made.
-If you have held your property for a substantial amount of time, you could be eligible to refinance and release this borrowed equity as spendable cash.
+Equity usually increases as the time you own your property increases.
+Or, if you’ve paid off most of your mortgage and after you had conducted structural or cosmetic renovations.
+If you have held your property for a substantial amount of time, you could be eligible to refinance.
+Consequently, releasing this equity as spendable cash.

-If you’re planning to release equity, your lender will get your property valued.
+If you’re planning to release equity, your lender will value your property.
 Valuations can differ depending on who conducts them, but the higher the value, the better.
 Why?
 Because it’ll increase the amount you can borrow for refinancing.

-Lenders use your property value to determine your total available equity and then calculate this to determine your Loan to Value Ratio (LVR).
-This allows them to calculate how much you can borrow (usually up to 80% of your property value) from your home.
+Lenders use your property value to determine your total available equity and then calculate this to determine your Loan to Value Ratio (LVR) and how much you can borrow (usually up to 80% of your property value) from your home.

-Since equity reduces the lender’s financial risk, a general rule of thumb is that the more equity you have, the more security for the lender.
+Equity reduces the lender’s financial risk.
+Thus, a general rule of thumb is that the more equity you have, the more security for the lender.
 If your refinancing application and your purpose for refinancing is approved, your equity will be released into your account with the lender.

 Refinancing to release equity:

 Refinancing to release equity via a home equity loan or a home equity line of credit both involve essentially taking out a second mortgage.
-Like a regular loan, with a home equity loan, you’ll receive a one-time lump sum loan that requires monthly principal and interest repayments.
+Similar to a regular loan, with a home equity loan, you’ll receive a one-time lump sum loan that requires monthly principal and interest repayments.

 Am I eligible for an equity release?

-To be eligible to refinance and release equity there are certain requirements that must be met.
+To be eligible to refinance and release equity, you must meet certain requirements.
 These include requirements such as:

 - Having a good credit rating;